 Recovery

 Your child may be fussy for a few days following the procedure.
 Some show immediate improvement with breastfeeding following the procedure, while other babies may need some time to learn how to use their newly released tongue.
-Dr. Shir strongly recommends making an appointment with a lactation consultant within days after the release to help get your changing breastfeeding relationship off to a good start.
+Dr. Sage Yoo and Dr. Justin Chan strongly recommend making an appointment with a lactation consultant within days after the release to help get your changing breastfeeding relationship off to a good start.

 Since the bottom of the tongue and floor of the mouth frequently touch, the site will occasionally reattach.
-To prevent reattachment, Dr. Shir recommends a specific aftercare regimen.
+To prevent reattachment, Dr. Sage Yoo and Dr. Justin Chan recommend a specific aftercare regimen.
 Any reattachment requiring laser revision at a later date is performed at no additional charge.

 Benefits of Laser Frenectomy